gsidhu/buzee-tauri/README.md

 </div>

+Note : this version is a fork from the original unmaintained [Buzee](https://github.com/gsidhu/buzee-tauri) v0.2.0 project.
+Many thanks to the original author for the original idea and the original code.

 ## What is Buzee?

 Buzee (pronounced _boozey_) is a eight-year-old labrador retriever who can't play fetch but can love you like no other.
-This version is a fork from the original unmaintained [Buzee](https://github.com/gsidhu/buzee-tauri) v0.2.0 project.
-Many thanks to the original author for the original idea and the original code.

 Buzee is also a full-text search application for your life.
 It helps you find your files, effortlessly.